Powerful undersea quake hits north of New Zealand

-WELLINGTON, New Zealand (AP) — A powerful undersea earthquake has struck north of New Zealand, prompting a tsunami watch in the region.
+WELLINGTON, New Zealand (AP) — A powerful undersea earthquake struck north of New Zealand on Wednesday evening, prompting tsunami warnings in parts of the region.

-The U.S. Geological Agency said the magnitude 7.7 quake hit Wednesday evening.
-It was centered at a depth of 10 kilometers (six miles) southeast of the Loyalty Islands, it said.
-It was not expected to cause significant damage or fatalities on land.
+The U.S. Geological Agency said the magnitude 7.7 quake was centered at a depth of 10 kilometers (six miles) southeast of the Loyalty Islands.
+The shaking was not expected to cause significant damage or fatalities on land.

-The U.S. Tsunami Warning Center issued tsunami watches for New Zealand, Fiji, Vanuatu and other Pacific islands.
+The U.S. Tsunami Warning Center issued warnings of possible tsunami waves ranging from 0.3 to 1 meters (1 to 3.3 feet) for Vanuatu and Fiji.
+A tsunami watch was issued and then canceled for American Samoa.

 The region is prone to earthquakes because it sits along the Pacific “Ring of Fire,” a horseshoe-shaped series of seismic fault lines around the ocean.